walnut cutting board

 For starters, with walnut wood, its density and ranking on the Janka scale alone showcase just how durable this material actually is.
 Unlike other weaker woods, walnut wood is guaranteed to be able to absorb shock, be used for years without cracking or warping, and actually become even stronger as time goes by.

-Walnut wood is also a long-lasting wood that, if treated properly, is sure to last far longer than other cheap plastic or wood cutting boards on the market.
+On top of this, walnut wood is also a long-lasting wood that, if treated properly, is sure to last far longer than other cheap plastic or wood cutting boards on the market.
+While you may spend less to start, over time, the walnut board will prove its cost-effectiveness as the other boards break and warp.

 Lastly, walnut wood may be relatively porous compared to other woods but it is also very durable and flexible making it able to withstand quite a bit of deep cuts and liquid damage without warping or breaking apart.